mkbru/OnlineMarketplace/README.md

 |[Update a Cart by Id]()         |`/Put `  |/carts/:id |{"cart" : "$CART_ID","products" : [{"id" : "$PRODUCT_ID","quantity":"10"}]}|
 |[Delete a Cart by Id]()         |`/Delete`   |/carts/:id ||

+###Integration Tests

+This project provides integration tests for the routes and authorization.

+To run the tests:

+    cd OnlineMarketplace
+    npm test